EDCD/EDMarketConnector/PLUGINS.md

 In general on-foot, including being in a taxi, might not set this 100% correctly.
 Its main use in core code is to detect being docked so as to send any stored EDDN messages due to "Delay sending until docked" option.

+New in version 5.7.0:

+`state['NavRoute']` will be populated from the file, if present, if you re-start EDMarketConnector.
+That will be present when plugins are invoked with the synthetic `StartUp` event.
+NB: Might just be a `NavRouteClear` event if that's what was in the file.

 ___